kensanata/text-mapper-mastodon-bot/README.md

 ## First, create a bot account and set everything up

+The usual stuff.
+An email address, a password, an avatar, a header, the bot checkbox, the URL for the application, the account of the maintainer (you!) and how to reach you.
+And finally, credentials.

-Mastodon provides a UI for all of this.
-Just go to your settings and under the "developer" menu there is a place to create a new app and get your credentials all in one go.
+Go to the Mastodon preferences of your new bot account.
+Under the "developer" menu there is a place to create a new app and get your credentials all in one go.

+The scopes you need are `write:media` and `write:statuses`.

 You need to save the three codes you got as follows:

-The *Client ID* and *Client Secret* go into the first file, each on a line of its own.
+The *Client key* and *Client secret* go into the first file, each on a line of its own.
 The filename is `<account>.client`, for example `textmapper@botsin.space.client`.